jlord/veil-look/src/index.md

 Remember live journal and webrings and text?
 This is like that.
 Use the Glitch communities to add people to your web ring.
 Clone this template to start your own journal.
 Write better copy here.

+# How to create a new blog
+// TODO

+# Your webring
+// TODO